KxSystems/docs-v1/docs/ref/elements.md

 ## Names and namespaces

 A [namespace](https://en.wikipedia.org/wiki/Namespace) is a container or context within which a name resolves to a unique value.
-Namespaces are children of the _root namespace_ (usually just _root_) and are designated by a dot prefix.
-Names in the root have no prefix.
-The root namespace of a q session is parent to multiple namespaces, e.g. `h`, `Q` and `z`.
+Namespaces are children of the _default namespace_ and are designated by a dot prefix.
+Names in the default namespace have no prefix.
+The default namespace of a q session has sibling namespaces, e.g. `.h`, `.Q` and `.z`.
 (Namespaces with 1-character names – of either case – are reserved for use by Kx.)
 ```q
 q).z.p                         / UTC timestamp
 2017.02.01D14:58:38.579614000